 CONTENDING IDEAS in WESTERN EUROPE (1 of 6)

-But Aristotle – the old practitioner of observation, classification and logic – was found interesting.
-And against Platonism in favor of Aristotle was a French Dominican monk and university lecturer, Peter Abelard (b.
-1079) who drew from Aristotle.
+A scholar a generation or two later than Anselm and also described as a scholastic was Peter Abelard (b.
+1079), a French Dominican monk and university lecturer who also drew from Aristotle.
 Abelard gained fame across Europe.
 Students left other lecturers and came from afar to hear him.
 They were hungry for new insights and sensation.

 Abelard held to a fundamental point in philosophy: that something should be understood before it was believed.
 He was proposing a division between faith and knowledge.
 For Abelard, faith alone did not answer the question whether one should be a Christian, a Muslim or a Hindu.
 He claimed that doubting led to inquiry and inquiry led to wisdom, and that by comparing arguments and choosing the best among rival alternatives one could come to truth.
 Influenced by Europe's recent exposure to Aristotle, he believed in dialogue as the basis of logic – Aristotle having begun his study of logic as lessons in how to succeed in the kind of debates in Plato's writings.

-Believing that spotting contradictions was fundamental to logic, to sharpen the minds of his students Abelard found contrary positions to each of 158 propositions drawn from scripture, which were published in a work he called Sic et Non (Thus and Otherwise) – for example the proposition that God can do all things against the limits of God's power suggested elsewhere in scripture.
+Believing that spotting contradictions was fundamental to logic, to sharpen the minds of his students Abelard found contrary positions to each of 158 propositions drawn from scripture, which were published in a work he called Sic et Non (Thus and Otherwise).
+For example, on one hand there was the propostion that God can do all things, and on the other hand were the limits of God's power suggested elsewhere in scripture.

 Abelard had fallen in love with one of his students, Heloise, the niece of a prominent Parisian clergyman, Fulbert, on the staff at the cathedral of Notre Dame.
 Abelard married Heloise.
 Marriage for the member of a religious order was a disgrace, and Abelard tried to keep it secret.
 Fulbert with a gang of men attacked Abelard and castrated him.
 Because of the castration Abelard was barred from the priesthood.